urschrei/polylabel_cmd/README.md

 - Processing of nested `GeometryCollection`s is supported, [but you shouldn't be using those](https://tools.ietf.org/html/rfc7946#section-3.1.8)
 - Non-(`Multi`)`Polygon` geometries are **stripped** from any output.

 It also accepts an optional `-t` or `--tolerance` switch, allowing you to fine-tune the tolerance from the default `0.001`.
 Smaller tolerances take longer to calculate.

+A  `-p` or `--pretty` flag may be set, which will pretty-print the GeoJSON output.

 Irrespective of input, successful output is a GeoJSON `FeatureCollection`.
 Its contents depend on the input geometry:
 - `Polygon`: The `FeatureCollection` contains `Point` `Feature`s